qyang-confluent/ConfluentCloud-workshop/README.md

 </div>

-# <div align="center">Fanduel Demo and Workshop repository</div>
+# <div align="center">Gartner Demo and Workshop repository</div>

-This repository contains workshop content for Fanduel to be held on May 11th and 12th in Edinburgh, Scotland.
+This repository contains workshop content for Gartner to be held on April 3rd.
 Content with the lab instructions and hands-on guide will be updated before the workshop.
 Please see below for the details of the workshop and agenda:

 ## Introduction